|

 Research Interests: My research interests

 3) Forest ecology in the Elon University Forest.
 The Elon University Forest is a 56-acre reserve on campus that was established in 2010.
-A group of 9 faculty members, along with several students, are beginning long term monitoring of this mixed-disturbance, mixed-forest type area that is so characteristic of the patchwork of Piedmont landscapes.
-Current projects include writing the environmental history of the site, establishing baseline forest vegetation surveys, and developing a water budget in the Elon Forest's watershed.
+A group of 9 faculty members, along with several students, have begun long term monitoring of this mixed-disturbance, mixed-forest type area that is so characteristic of the patchwork of Piedmont landscapes.
+Current projects include researching the environmental history of the site, establishing baseline forest vegetation surveys, and developing a water budget in the Elon Forest's watershed.

-4) Applications of GIS.
+6) Applications of GIS.
 GIS is my primary research tool, and I greatly enjoy collaborating on any variety of projects that use GIS or GIS-based cartography.
-In my time at Elon I have collaborated with a political scientist, multiple historians, a wildlife biologist, an artist, a communications professor, and several environmental studies faculty.
+In my time at Elon I have collaborated with a political scientist, multiple historians, a wildlife biologist, an artist, a communications professor, a sport management professor, and several environmental studies faculty.
 Please contact me if you have ideas for collaborations.

 |